-Condenser fans for new air-cooled, evaporative, or adiabatic condensers, or fans on cooling towers or fluid coolers used to reject heat on new refrigeration systems, must use continuously variable-speed.
+Condenser fans for new air-cooled, evaporative or adiabatic condensers, or fans on cooling towers or fluid coolers used to reject heat on new refrigeration systems, must use continuously variable-speed.
 Variable-frequency drives are commonly used to provide continuously variable-speed control of condenser fans, although controllers designed to vary the speed of electronically commutated motors may be used to control these types of motors.
 All fans serving a common high side, or cooling water loop for cooling towers and fluid coolers, shall be controlled in unison.
 Thus, in normal operation, the fan speed of all fans within a single condenser or set of condensers serving a common high side should modulate together, rather than running fans at different speeds or staging fans off.
 However, when fan speed is at the minimum practical level usually no higher than 10-20%, the fans may be staged off to reduce condenser capacity.
 As load increases, fans should be turned back on before significantly increasing fan speed, recognizing a control band is necessary to avoid excessive fan cycling.

-To minimize overall system energy consumption, the condensing temperature set point must be continuously reset in response to ambient temperatures, rather than using a fixed set point value.
-This strategy is also termed ambient-following control, ambient-reset, wet bulb following and dry bulb following-all referring to the control logic that changes the condensing temperature target in response to ambient conditions at the condenser.
-The control system calculates a target saturated condensing temperature that is higher than the ambient temperature by a predetermined temperature difference (i.e., the condenser control TD).
+To minimize overall system energy consumption, the condensing temperature setpoint must be continuously reset in response to ambient temperatures, rather than using a fixed setpoint value.
+This strategy is also termed ambient-following control, ambient-reset, wetbulb following and drybulb following-all referring to the control logic that changes the condensing temperature target in response to ambient conditions at the condenser.
+The control system calculates a target saturated condensing temperature that is higher than the ambient temperature by a predetermined temperature difference (i.e. the condenser control TD).
 Fan speed is then modulated according to the calculated target SCT.
-The target SCT for evaporative condensers or water-cooled condensers (via cooling towers or fluid coolers) must be reset according to ambient wet bulb temperature, the target SCT for air-cooled condensers must be reset according to ambient dry bulb temperature, and the target SCT for adiabatic condensers when operating in dry mode must be reset according to ambient dry bulb temperature.
-There is no requirement for SCT control during wet bulb (adiabatic) operation.
-This requirement for the adiabatic condenser is applicable to all systems and is independent of the type of refrigerant used much condenser capacity as possible without excessive fan power, a common practice for refrigerated warehouse systems is to optimize the control TD over a period such that the fan speed is between approximately 60 and 80% during normal operation (i.e., when not at minimum SCT).
-While not required, evaporative condensers and systems using fluid coolers and cooling towers may also vary the condenser control TD as a function of actual WBT to account for the properties of moist air, which reduce the effective condenser capacity at lower wet bulb temperatures.
+The target SCT for evaporative condensers or water-cooled condensers (via cooling towers or fluid coolers) must be reset according to ambient wetbulb temperature, the target SCT for air-cooled condensers must be reset according to ambient drybulb temperature, and the target SCT for adiabatic condensers when operating in dry mode must be reset according to ambient drybulb temperature.
+There is no requirement for SCT control during wetbulb (adiabatic) operation.
+This requirement for the adiabatic condenser is applicable to all systems and is independent of the type of refrigerant used

+The condenser control TD is not specified in the Energy Standards.
+The nominal control value is often less than the condenser design TD; however, the value for a particular system is left up to the system designer.
+Since the intent is to use as much condenser capacity as possible without excessive fan power, a common practice for refrigerated warehouse systems is to optimize the control TD over a period such that the fan speed is between approximately 60 and 80% during normal operation (i.e. when not at minimum SCT).
+While not required, evaporative condensers and systems using fluid coolers and cooling towers may also vary the condenser control TD as a function of actual WBT to account for the properties of moist air, which reduce the effective condenser capacity at lower wetbulb temperatures.